Primality certificate: Atkin–Goldwasser–Kilian–Morain certificates

 Technically, an elliptic curve can only be constructed over a field, and $\mathbb{Z}_n$ is only a field if n is prime, so we seem to be assuming the result we're trying to prove.
 The difficulty arises in the elliptic-curve addition algorithm, which takes inverses in the field that may not exist in $\mathbb{Z}_n$.
 However, it can be shown (lemma 1 of "Almost All Primes Can Be Quickly Certified") that if we merely perform computations as though the curve were well-defined and do not at any point attempt to invert an element with no inverse, the result is still valid; if we do encounter an element with no inverse, this establishes that n is composite.

 To derive a certificate from this theorem, we first encode Mx, My, A, B, and q, then recursively encode the proof of primality for q < n, continuing until we reach a known prime.
-This certificate has size O((log n)2) and can be verified in O((log n)4) time.
+This certificate has size Õ((log n)2) and can be verified in Õ((log n)4) time.
 Moreover, the algorithm that generates these certificates can be shown to be expected polynomial time for all but a small fraction of primes, and this fraction exponentially decreases with the size of the primes.
 Consequently, it's well-suited to generating certified large random primes, an application that is important in cryptography applications such as generating provably valid RSA keys.

-Pocklington Based Certificates
+Time spent on generating an ECPP certificate is not bounded, but a heuristic argument gives Õ((log n)6) implemented naively as in Goldwasser-Kilian.
+Atkin and Morain lowered the number to Õ((log n)5).
+FastECPP (Shallit, Franke, Morain, Enge) has lowered the time to Õ((log n)4).

+Pocklington-based certificates

 Provable prime generation based on variants of Pocklington's theorem (see Pocklington primality test) can be efficient techniques for generating primes (cost is generally less than probabilistic generation) with the added benefit of built in primality certificates.
 While these may seem to be special primes, notice that every prime integer could be generated with a Pocklington based provable generation algorithm.

-Pocklington Primality Tests
+Pocklington primality tests

 Let $P=Rh+1$ where $R=\prod q_j^{e_j}$ where $q_j$ are distinct primes with $e_j$ an integer greater than zero and a witness $g$ such that:

 Then P is prime if one of the following holds:

-Pocklington Primality Certificate
+Pocklington primality certificate

 A Pocklington primality certificate consists of the prime P, a set primes $q_j$ dividing $(P-1)$, each with their own Pocklington prime certificate or small enough to be a known prime, and a witness $g$.